diego-80/aliss/README.md

 tallies the final score.

-NOTE: ALISS is great for long-term tracking of scores and statistics, but the Inference bit of her name means she is no susbstitute for a good Senior Head Chief Regional Supervising Referee.
+NOTE: ALISS is great for long-term tracking of scores and statistics, but the "Inference" bit of her name means she is no susbstitute for a good Senior Head Chief Regional Supervising Referee.
 Final rulings are up to the SHCRSR.

 TECHNICAL STUFF AND HOW TO USE: